Introduction: Strategies to reduce transport emissions

 The challenge then is to introduce carefully designed support measures for EVs that encourage mass-market adoption, but without using public money to add cars to the road or add to car dependence with poorly-targeted subsidies.
 As noted at the outset and also highlighted by the EV industry itself, strong energy efficiency standards that mandate low emissions on a whole-fleet basis are a key factor behind take-up of EVs in international markets.
 There are increasing calls for the introduction of such standards at a national level in Australia (where currently there are none), including in December 2020 by the South Australian government and in May 2021 by the Victorian government.

 South Australia produced an EV plan in late 2020 that will mandate EVs for government fleet purchases, and has an aspirational target of all passenger car purchases being EVs by 2035 (although as a sub-national jurisdiction it is not in a position to mandate this).
 Victoria likewise will add 400 zero-emission vehicles to its government fleet by 2023, will roll out publicly funded charging stations alongside the aforementioned $3000 subsidy for EV purchases, and aims for half of all new car sales being zero-emission vehicles by 2030.
-Both strategies provide important context for the introduction of a road user charge for EVs in these jurisdictions in 2021.
+Both strategies provide important context for the introduction of a road user charge for EVs in these jurisdictions in 2021 or 2022.
 In SA’s case, this is explicitly seen as part of a wider tax reform strategy involving Federal and State governments.

 Introducing direct road user charging as a replacement for fuel excise tax has been recommended at high level numerous times in Australia, including by the Productivity Commission in its 2017 Shifting the Dial report, and more recently by Infrastructure Victoria.
 Importantly though, the push gains added weight with the anticipated transition from fossil-fuel to electric vehicles.
 While IC cars were the norm, replacing fuel excise with direct user charges could be seen as just marginal tinkering with comparative contributions by different motorists, of largely theoretical value to the economic rationalists proposing the measure.
 As long as every motorist was contributing to revenue with each additional litre of fuel, it could be argued that fuel excise was a simple and efficient—if imperfect—method of charging for road use in proportion to the volume of travel.

 A transition from IC vehicles to EVs changes the calculus radically.
 Without some form of direct user charge, EV motorists make no per-kilometre contribution for road use analogous to that implied by paying tax on fuel.
-The $12 billion of annual revenue from fuel tax will need to be replaced from some other source, and it is arguably unjust to expect the car-free and car-light to substantially increase their own funding contribution to a road system that is predominantly used for private car travel (with freight use accounting for less than 10% of overall traffic volume).
+The $12 billion of annual revenue from fuel tax will need to be replaced from some other source, and it is arguably unjust to expect the car-free and car-light to substantially increase their own funding contribution to a road system that is predominantly built and used for private car travel (with freight use accounting for less than 10% of overall traffic volume).
 It is no doubt awkward that as things stand, there will be different levels of government collecting revenue from users of different types of vehicle—Federal government from IC cars and the States from EVs—but the old saying surely applies here, about not letting the perfect be the enemy of the good.

 Indeed, to take the idea slightly further, kilometre charges for road use can also be used by states to reduce fixed ownership costs such as registration fees.
 There is a strong argument that levying high recurrent annual fees for owning a car, regardless of how much it is used, acts as a distorting incentive for additional driving to justify paying the high annual fee.
 Virtually all the negative effects of mass car and truck use—not just polluting emissions but also death and injury, congestion, noise and the blighting of liveable neighbourhoods by road traffic—scale according to total vehicle kilometres, so it is quite economically rational that charges for owning and using cars should scale with kilometres driven as well.
-Jurisdictions considering a road user charge, such as NSW, could consider parallel adjustments to annual registration fees for EVs similar to those that apply in Victoria (which in NSW’s case would also compensate for the effect of EV batteries on the fee calculation).
+Jurisdictions considering a road user charge, including NSW in the longer term, could consider parallel adjustments to annual registration fees for EVs similar to those that apply in Victoria (which in NSW’s case would also compensate for the effect of EV batteries on the fee calculation).

 At the same time, there are justifiable concerns about the manner in which road user charging schemes are implemented and administered.
 Attention has been drawn to the way the Victorian and SA schemes adhere closely to a 2019 template proposed by Infrastructure Partnerships Australia, a toll-road lobby think tank (not to be confused with the Federal advisory body Infrastructure Australia, notwithstanding there is some overlap in key personnel).
 It meshes nicely with the road lobby’s ideal road-funding scenario, where fees are collected directly from motorists (ideally by a privatised toll collector at arm’s length from government) and paid into a special fund dedicated to road construction, neatly providing a guaranteed multi-billion-dollar recurrent revenue stream for road builders.
 This contrasts with the present situation where—at least notionally—all road-related revenue and expenditure passes through governments’ consolidated revenue funds and requires authorisation by the people’s representatives in Parliament.